 For academic scholarships, each new freshman is considered upon admission to the university; the unweighted GPA and highest ACT/SAT composite score (submitted by the deadline) comprise the scholarship criteria.
 For further clarification, see the New Freshman Scholarships website.
 Private scholarships and many departmental scholarships (fine arts, athletics, etc.) have specialized criteria.

-If you have been awarded an off-campus scholarship, the scholarship granting organization will generally send the money directly to BYU.
+If you have been awarded an off-campus scholarship or have a 529 plan, the granting organization will generally send the money directly to BYU.
 The average processing time is 2-3 weeks from the date the funds are mailed to BYU.
 To ensure timely processing of funds, please send funds at least one month prior to the start of the semester.
 Funds are processed on a first-come-first-serve-basis.
+For further clarification, see the Off-Campus Scholarships website.

 In order to apply for Federal Financial Aid (Pell Grants and Direct Loans) you must fill out the FAFSA application.
 The OneStop Financial Aid checklist takes you through the process of applying for financial aid and can help you find answers to your financial aid questions without waiting in line or on the phone.
 Click the 'Financial Aid Checklist' task to view the checklist, or click the 'Financial Aid FAQ' task if you already have a specific question in mind.